-Possible Degradation Mechanisms.
-Among bulk-type cells (for instance >1 mAh cm-2), the cell made by Tsai et al. via cosintering of LCO-LLZTO also exhibited similar high specific capacity of 117 mAh g-1 (entry 13 in Table 2).
-A capacity decay of 2.3% per cycle based on the first 10 cycles was observed in their cells.
-They found the formation of microcracks due to the volume change of LCO during cycling, which they related to the degradation.
+Among bulk-type cells (for instance > 1 mAh cm-2), the cell made by Tsai et al. via co-sintering of LCO-LLZTO also exhibited similar high specific capacity of 117 mAh g-1 (entry 13 in Table 2).
+A capacity decay of 2.3% per cycle based on first 10 cycles was observed in their cells.
+They found the formation of micro-cracks due to the volume change of LCO during cycling, which they related to the degradation.
 As

-Another degradation mechanism is proposed by Ihrig et al. recently, that an electrochemically driven Al/Co cross-diffusion during cycling causes the formation of an amorphous secondary phase at the interface between LCO and Al-LLZTO.22 The as-sintered composite cathode fabricated by FAST/SPS did not show any Al/Co cross-diffusion, but Al was found in LCO after electrochemical cycling.
-The capacity decay per cycle in the initial 5 cycles was 8.1%, 9.4%, and 13.5% for various cathodes with areal capacities of 0.9, 1.2, and 3.8 mAh cm-2, respectively (entries 14 and 15 in Table 2).^{21,22} Similarly, the cathode prepared by Rosen et al. using the same materials via conventional sintering also showed an average capacity decay of 10.8% per cycle in the initial 5 cycles with the areal capacity of 3 mAh cm-2 (entry 16 in Table 2),44 which could have the same degradation mechanism.
-In contrast, the LCO-LLZTO cathode developed in this work had an improved cycling stability with a lower capacity decay of 5.1% per cycle when the high capacity over 3 mAh cm-2 was achieved.
+Another degradation mechanism is proposed by Ihrig et al. recently, that an electrochemically driven Al/Co cross-diffusion during cycling causes the formation of an amorphous secondary phase at the interface between LCO and Al-LLZTO.22 The as-sintered composite cathode fabricated by FAST/SPS did not show any Al/Co cross-diffusion, but Al was found in LCO after the electrochemical cycling.
+The capacity decay per cycle in the initial 5 cycles was 8.1%, 9.4% and 13.5% for various cathodes with areal capacities of 0.9, 1.2 and 3.8 mAh cm-2, respectively (entries 14 and 15 in Table 2). ^{21, 22} Similarly, the cathode prepared by Rosen et al. using the same materials via conventional sintering also showed an average capacity decay of 10.8% per cycle in the initial 5 cycles with the areal capacity of 3 mAh cm-2 (entry 16 in Table 2),44 which could have the same degradation mechanism.
+In contrary, the LCO-LLZTO cathode developed in this work had an improved cycling stability with a lower capacity decay of 5.1% per cycle when the high capacity over 3 mAh cm-2 was achieved.
 Since no Al can be extracted from the LLZTO phase in our cathodes, this electrochemically driven degradation could be excluded.
 As there is in fact Al (diffused from alumina substrate) existing in the LCO phase of the cathode, the impact of Al on the battery performance requires further investigation.
-In this regard, additional experiments by sintering on different substrates can be done for a comparison to evaluate the effect of Al-doping in LCO for the LCO-garnet composite cathodes.
-45
+With this regard, additional experiments by sintering on different substrates can be done for a comparison to evaluate the effect of Al-doping in LCO for the LCO-garnet composite cathodes.45 brings 1-3% capacity loss.
+Moreover, the metallic indium has poor wettability at the surface of garnets, giving rise to large resistance.46 As shown in the Nyquist plots (Figure S4), the resistance of the garnet/anode interface has the dominant contribution to the total cell resistance.

-Other degradation contributions could relate to the anode.
-As shown in our previous study, the Coulombic efficiency of the LFP-based SSLBs with indium anode was 96-98%, while the one of SSLBs with Li anode was 99%.
-This means that the irreversible reaction during the Li-In alloying brings 1-3% capacity loss.
-Moreover, the metallic indium has poor wettability at the surface of garnets, giving rise to large resistance.
-As shown in the Nyquist plots (Figure S4), the resistance of the garnet/anode interface has the dominant contribution to the total cell resistance.
+Other degradation contribution could relate to the anode.
+As shown in our previous study, the coulombic efficiency of the LFP-based SSLBs with indium anode was 96-98%, while the one of SSLBs with Li anode was 99%.10 This means the irreversible reaction during the Li-In alloying

 The degradation could also relate to the decomposition of the Si-PEO interlayer.
-Although the voltammetry measurement shows the improved stability of this solid polymer membrane (Figure S2c), it might still form certain cathode-electrolyte interfaces due to the continuous decomposition of the polymer and the lithium salt at the high voltage (>4 V vs Li/Li^+), 47,48 which needs further investigation.
+Although the voltammetry measurement shows the improved stability of this solid polymer membrane (Figure S2c), it might still form certain cathode-electrolyte interfaces due to the continuous decomposition of the polymer and the lithium salt at the high voltage (> 4 V vs. Li/Li+), ^{47, 48} which needs further investigation.
 The impedance of this polymer interlayer is hard to precisely distinguish from the impedance of the cathode by a simple EIS technique.
-23 In this regard, advanced characterization methods and test setups are necessary to investigate the influence of the Li-In alloying process on the electrochemical performance of the garnet-based SSLBs. $^{49-52}$
+With this regard, advanced characterization methods and test set-ups are necessary to investigate the influence of Li-In alloying process on the electrochemical performance of the garnet-based SSLBs.
+49-52